dannyhammer/toad/README.md

   flip        Flips the side-to-move.
-Equivalent to playing a nullmove hashinfo    Display information about the current hash table(s) in the engine makemove    Apply the provided move to the game, if possible moves       Shows all legal moves in the current position option      Display the current value of the specified option perft       Performs a perft on the current position at the supplied depth, printing total node count psqt        Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight
+Equivalent to playing a nullmove hashinfo    Display information about the current hash table(s) in the engine makemove    Apply the provided move to the game, if possible moves       Shows all legal moves in the current position, or for a specific piece option      Display the current value of the specified option perft       Performs a perft on the current position at the supplied depth, printing total node count psqt        Outputs the Piece-Square table value for the provided piece at the provided square, scaled with the endgame weight